earl-earl-earl/insurevis-car-parts-api/README.md

 - **Gunicorn**: WSGI HTTP Server
 - **Flask-CORS**: Cross-Origin Resource Sharing support

-## Data Source
+## Data Structure

-The API serves data from `data.json` which contains 95+ car brands and their respective models.
+The API serves data from `data.json` which contains 95+ car brands with their respective models and year information.
+Each model entry includes:
+- `model_name`: The name of the car model
+- `year`: The year the model was introduced or available

 ## Error Handling